greatscottgadgets/greatfet/docs/source/design_neighbor.rst

 Unfortunately not all neighbors will be electrically compatible with each other even if they fit together mechanically, but there are some things you can do to maximize compatibility.

-If you have an option to use I2C as the primary interface to your neighbor, use it and configure your neighbor with an I2C address that is unused by other neighbors. `Register <https://github.com/greatscottgadgets/greatfet/wiki/I2C-Registry>`__ your I2C address on this wiki.
+If you have an option to use I2C as the primary interface to your neighbor, use it and configure your neighbor with an I2C address that is unused by other neighbors. :ref:`I2C Registry <I2C_Registry>` your I2C address on this wiki.
 If you can provide solderable jumpers or some other means for a user to reconfigure the I2C address on your neighbor, do so.
 This could allow a user to solve unforeseen conflicts or to use multiple copies of your neighbor simultaneously.
 See `Crocus <https://github.com/greatfet-hardware/crocus>`__ for an example.
 Document your I2C address in 7-bit format even if the datasheet for your I2C part uses 8-bit format.

 Solder jumpers can also be used to provide alternative pin selections for any pin.
 See `Begonia <https://github.com/greatfet-hardware/begonia>`__ for an example.